Reviewed by: R. Allard – Date: 1st March 2022

 Do we have additional rooms designated for pupils with suspected COVID-19 whilst collection is arranged?

-During a period of outbreak, have we ensured classrooms and spaces in school are well ventilated?
+Have we ensured classrooms and spaces in school are well ventilated?

-Door to be opened whenever weather permits and on colder days, door open when children are not inside.
+Door/ windows to be opened whenever weather permits and on colder days, door open when children are not inside.

-During a period of outbreak, have we ensured additional cleaning procedures are in place?
+Have we ensured additional cleaning procedures are in place?

 Antibacterial spray or wipes provided in each classroom, staff toilet, office space or work/staffroom areas.

-Additional cleaning regime in place.
+Cleaning regime in place.